uber/NullAway/README.md

 NullAway is *fast*.
 It is built as a plugin to [Error Prone](http://errorprone.info/) and can run on every single build of your code.
 In our measurements, the build-time overhead of running NullAway is usually less than 10%.
 NullAway is also *practical*: it does not prevent all possible NPEs in your code, but it catches most of the NPEs we have observed in production while imposing a reasonable annotation burden, giving a great "bang for your buck."
 At Uber, we combine NullAway with [RAVE](https://github.com/uber-common/rave) to obtain thorough protection against NPEs in our Android apps.

+*Note:* NullAway was NOT developed by Larry Ellison's cat.

 ## Installation

 ### Overview